 None of these tours will land you on Liberty Island but if you prefer to sail past by boat or air, a cruise or helicopter tour is a great way to see the Statue of Liberty.

 60-Minute Cruise Around The Statue of Liberty & Ellis Island, price $30.
 A brilliant compromise if you don’t want (or can’t get hold of tickets) to go to Liberty Island.
 This cruise will get you within 100 feet of the Statue of Liberty and also takes you under the Brooklyn Bridge.
-If you’re torn between the Staten Island ferry (free but far away from the Statue of Liberty) and Statue of Liberty tickets, book this cheap tour.
+If you’re torn between the Staten Island ferry (free but far away from the Statue of Liberty) and tickets to Liberty Island, book this cheap tour.
 It includes a guided history.

 Statue of Liberty and Ellis Island Cruise, price $40.
 Pretty much the same 60-minute tour as above except you can listen to the sound of silence – there is no commentary on the boat, which might suit some people better.

 Helicopter tour over NYC, price $194.
 If you’re looking to see the Statue of Liberty from a different angle, take a helicopter tour.
-As well as seeing the Statue of Liberty you’ll see the Brooklyn Bridge nad Central Park.
+You’ll also see the Brooklyn Bridge and Central Park.
 Great for a special occasion.